 In our current era characterized by unprecedented uncertainty and change, digital and environmental disruptions serve as compelling contexts for academic exploration.
 This DBA course focuses on using these disruptions as a means to understand the roles of theories and concepts in management research.

 By examining how these environmental and digital disruptions impact management practices, the course aims to provide you with a nuanced understanding of the origins and evolutions of key theories and concepts.
 The course serves as foundational preparation for you to conduct literature reviews on theories and concepts relevant to your own chosen phenomena, setting the stage for future academic pursuits.
 Through rigorous literature reviews and scholarly discussions, you will learn how to critically engage with existing theories, identify gaps in current research, and conceptualize new theoretical frameworks for your own research endeavors.

 Course 3: Real-world Research Practice

 This course will introduce you to the iterative nature of the research process and practice of conducting real world research.
 You’ll learn how to clearly specify problems / research questions in relation to past research, how to utilise concepts and ideas in existing literature to better understand your problem, and learn about the ethical issues that your research may encounter.
 Real world research approaches, such as action research, design science research, and other practitioner friendly research methods will be introduced, including the key distinctions between quantitative and qualitative data.
-Finally, you’ll learn about the value-add that different types of research aims to contribute to different types of stakeholders.
+Finally, you’ll learn about the value-add that different types of research aim to contribute to different types of stakeholders.

-Course 4: Research Methods: Quantitative Focus OR Qualitative Focus
+Course 4: Research Methods: Quantitative Focus

 Course 6: Domain-specific Research Seminar